jmgandarias/jmgandarias.github.io/content/teaching/supervision/index.md

 - Design and control of a 3-degree-of-freedom robotic wrist for a lightweight delta manipulator, David Rodriguez Onieva
 - Design of a jamming-based variable-stiffness joint for a soft robotic finger, Daniel Espinosa Ramírez
 - Development of a software interface for the control of a mobile manipulator with omnidirectional wheels, Rodrigo Castro Ochoa
-- Development of a high-level ROS package for robotic systems actuated by smart motors, Maksym Saldat
 - Development of a simulation model for a mobile manipulator with an omnidirectional robotic base, Mario Alber Gil
 - Adaptive control of a 3-Degree-of-Freedom lightweight parallel manipulator, Víctor Rosillo Suero
 - Experimental analysis of jamming-based variable stiffness links for robotic manipulators, Estrella ISla Sulimma